 Did I find a bug?

 Imagine trying to select from a database VIEW that your role is not granted permission to.
 You expect, and receive, a simple error message that you don't have permission to the VIEW.
 Now, add a call to a STABLE or IMMUTABLE function in the VIEW.
-In my case, I added a WHERE that called a function to return the current user id from an environment variable.
+In my case, I added a WHERE that called a function.
+The function itself causes an error.

 Just to be clear: an EXCEPTION is being raised inside a function that's part of a WHERE clause in a VIEW that my role doesn't have permission to select.
 Why is it calling the function?